rancher/dashboard/docusaurus/docs/extensions/extensions-configuration.md

 }
 ```

-Let's then take into consideration the following example a of `product.js` config:
+Let's then take into consideration the following example a of `product.ts` config:

 ```ts
 // this is the definition of a "blank cluster" for Rancher Dashboard